PlaceOS/docs/how-to/svg-map-creation.md

 Maps are where function meets form, and are the starting point of any conversation between a user and the platform.

-A bespoke map is like a tailored suit or custom jewellery piece - you can elevate something simple by perfecting the details which takes the final product to the next level.
+A bespoke map is like a tailored suit or custom jewelry piece - you can elevate something simple by perfecting the details which takes the final product to the next level.
 The choices you make along the way will define the story you tell with the finished product.
 This guide will step you through the process in creating a map that is easy to use and visually effective.

 When going custom you’ll get to choose from a range of details, which can really elevate your suit to the next level.
-Linings, button colours and stitching choices can all be made.
+Linings, button colors and stitching choices can all be made.
 This is much like the maps ACA designs for its clients, we take your average engineering map and we give it a makeover to impress the user.

 ### Step 1 - Obtain Floor Plans

-Get architectural floor plan from client and branding colours (if provided).
+Get architectural floor plan from client and branding colors (if provided).

 ![Base Building Floor Plan](./assets/svg-maps/svg1.png)